 In this chapter, we provide a summary of six major technologies (Chapters 4.1-4.6) that the subcommittee felt were most representative of the trends expected in future HPC systems, based on our current knowledge.
-While there are some natural omissions in this list (e.g., application-specific computers like Anton 2 [9], or computing with carbon nanotube transistors [10]), our belief is that the general findings and recommendations that were derived from studying these six technologies will apply to other future HPC technologies as well.
+While there are some natural omissions in this list (e.g., application-specific computers like Anton 2 [10], 3D chips or 3D stacks of chips, or computing with carbon nanotube transistors [11]), our belief is that the general findings and recommendations that were derived from studying these six technologies will apply to other future HPC technologies as well.
+We conclude the chapter with a discussion of application challenges related to the new technologies, as well as opportunities arising from the growing trend towards building systems with open hardware interfaces and open hardware components.